arvindth/pr_releasenotes/README.md

 #### Initial release

-For the initial release from a repo, there is no previous release, so the tool must be run with an explicit start sha:
+For the initial release from a repo, there is no previous release, so the tool must be run with an explicit start sha or tag:

     $ pr_releasenotes --repo <user/repo> --token <token> --start <commit_sha> --end <current_release_tag>